-The Fund may employ investment techniques for efficient portfolio management and hedging purposes as described under "Efficient Portfolio Management" below and within the limits set out by the Central Bank.
+The Fund may also employ investment techniques for efficient portfolio management and hedging purposes as described under "Efficient Portfolio Management" below and within the limits set out by the Central Bank.

-Suitable for retail or institutional investors with a low to medium risk appetite seeking a medium to long term opportunity for capital growth and income.
+Suitable for retail or institutional investors seeking income and long term preservation of capital.